aiven/aiven-docs/docs/platform/howto/byoc/networking-security.md

-If required for troubleshooting or incident investigation, SSH connections to the nodes can only be performed by specific and approved operators, and can only originate from specific Aiven gateway IPs.
+If required for troubleshooting or incident investigation, SSH connections to the nodes can only be performed by specific and approved operators, and can only originate from specific Aiven NAT gateway IPs.
 All access is logged and monitored, and Aiven’s security team follows-up on access to ensure approval and validity.
 Aiven base system images are routinely updated and patched.
 During maintenance events, service nodes, including the bastion service, are replaced with updated images.